Dollar extends drop against euro on global growth concerns

 The rebound in the peso and real may have been a result of traders taking profits in the dollar's gains, said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.

-The dollar was up 2 percent against the Norwegian crown at 8.4503 crowns after hitting 8.4842 crowns, its highest since mid-2002, after Norway's central bank surprised markets by cutting rates.
+The dollar was up 2 percent against the Norwegian crown at 8.4503 crowns after hitting 8.4842 crowns, its highest since mid-2002 NOK=, after Norway's central bank surprised markets by cutting rates.

-The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.10 percent at 95.970.
+The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.10 percent at 95.970 .DXY.

 (Reporting by Sam Forgione; Editing by Meredith Mazzilli and Chizu Nomiyama)